dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_inventory.md

 **circuits**

-Indicates whether to fetch circuit data from Netbox.
+Indicates whether to fetch circuits data from Netbox and map it to hosts data.

 **primary_ip**